HealthRex/CDSS/scripts/ClinicNet/README.md

 Running the above command will give you something like this: "Using 2 processes for processing 58290 files divided into 360 chunks".
 Once it's finished running, you'll see "FINISHED" printed out and you'll see 360 .h5 files in the output folder.

+IMPORTANT: The HDF5 files will store the data frames as float32 types.
+This means we can't have any non-numeric columns (in the example above, we removed the item_date and analyze_date columns because these columns store dates in string format).
+Use -e to remove non-numeric columns.

 # Processing the Data Matrix<a name="processdatamatrix"></a>

 ## Getting data's statistics